Brage1025/FCX/ReadMe.txt

 --------------------------------------RANTING-ZONE--------------------------------------

-I didn't have much to say here other than the footer elements are unaligned.
+I didn't have much to say here other yet

 --------------------------------------NOTES---------------------------------------------